 '''

 $ cd /root/

 chmod +x vim_upgrade_orchestrator.py

-#./vim_upgrade_orchestrator.py -i connected -s start_image_tag -n 3.6.3 [-y] # -y if no interactive mode
+#./vim_upgrade_orchestrator.py -i connected -s start_image_tag -n 3.6.5 [-y] # -y if no interactive mode

 is required.

 start_image_tag value can be: 3.4.x (x = 4 or 5 or 6)

 '''

 - As the upgrade takes more than 6 hours, execute the upgrade in a VNC.
-If you do not have a VNC environment, execute the same from KVM console of the management node. - Ensure that you do not run this command in background or with nohup option to avoid failure of upgrade. - During the upgrade, do not run other Cisco VIM actions. - Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node. - 3.
-After upgrading to Cisco VIM 3.6.3, identify the computes that have active VMs running on them, and plan for its reboot to ensure that built-in redundancy exists for controller and storage nodes.
-The reboot of these nodes is automated during software upgrade to Cisco VIM 3.6.3.
+If you do not have a VNC environment, execute the same from KVM console of the management node. - · Ensure that you do not run this command in background or with nohup option to avoid failure of upgrade. - During the upgrade, do not run other Cisco VIM actions. - Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For help and recovery, contact Cisco Support. - After upgrading to 3.6.5, do not perform any pod operation that alters the state of the pod.
+Examples of pod operations that alter the state of the pod include: add compute, remove compute, add storage, remove storage, replace controller, regenerate secrets, reconfigure, update, rollback, and commit. - 3.
+After upgrading to Cisco VIM 3.6.5, identify the computes that have active VMs running on them, and plan for its reboot.
+The reboot of controllers and storage nodes is automated during software upgrade to Cisco VIM 3.6.5.